AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/use-lists/apply-quick-filter-list.md

 >You can find items that contain a search word using quick filters, whether that item has been physically displayed on your screen or will display after you have scrolled to the bottom of the page.
 When you use your browser's search capabilities, you can only find items that are physically displayed on the screen.
 If your list has multiple pages, quick filters do not find items that are on pages that do not display.

 If you want to save a quick filter, we recommend that you build a permanent filter for your list instead.
-For information about how to build filters in `Adobe Workfront`, see the article [Filters overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md).
+For information about how to build filters in Adobe Workfront, see the article [Filters overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/filters-overview.md).
 You can use temporary quick filters in all lists, except the following: The Setup area The Reports area Document lists and reports

 Consider the following when applying quick filters to a list: